wp-plugins/islam-companion/README.txt

 == Screenshots ==

 1. This screenshot shows how the plugin displays verses from the Holy Quran on the admin dashboard.
 The user can browse the verses using navigation links.
 The audio player recites the Holy Quran verses in Arabic and Urdu
 2. This screenshot shows how to change the settings for the plugin.
-The language, narrator, surah, ruku number, division and division number can be configured from here
+The language, narrator and division can be configured from here